 But set your expectations correctly: The gardens are not manicured, trimmed and full of flowers; it feels more like a walk in a nature preserve.

-The garden was founded 80 years ago during the Great Depression through the Federal Emergency Relief Administration as one of several efforts to boost the devastated Key West economy through tourism.
+The garden was founded more than 80 years ago during the Great Depression through the Federal Emergency Relief Administration as one of several efforts to boost the devastated Key West economy through tourism.
 (The Key West Aquarium is another example.)
 Some of its trees date to its founding.